-Although DOD's input to the 1995 the base realignment and closure (BRAC) recommended closing the Red River Army Depot and transferring the light combat vehicle maintenance mission to Anniston Army Depot, the BRAC Commission disagreed.
+Although the Department of Defense's (DOD) input to the 1995 the base closure and realignment (BRAC) recommended closing the Red River Army Depot and transferring the light combat vehicle maintenance mission to Anniston Army Depot, the BRAC Commission disagreed.
 The Commission found that while Anniston had the capacity to accept ground combat vehicle depot maintenance workload from Red River, closing Red River would place too much risk on readiness.
 It recommended realigning Red River Army Depot by moving all maintenance missions, except for those related to the Bradley fighting vehicle series, to other depot maintenance activities, including the private sector.